How to Service a Petrol Lawn Mower (4-Stroke)

 - Spark plug — match the part number on the old plug (typical Victa is NGK BPMR6A; Honda is NGK BPR5ES) — about $8 at Bunnings or Repco

-- Mower oil — Penrite Air Cooled SAE 30 (1L bottle) for summer use in QLD/NSW/WA/NT; Castrol 4-Stroke 10W-30 if you live cold-climate VIC/TAS
+- Mower oil — Penrite Air Cooled SAE 30 (1L bottle) for summer use in QLD/NSW/WA/NT; Castrol 4-Stroke 10W-30 if you live cold-climate VIC or TAS

-- Fuel — fresh, NOT the tank you’ve had since last summer
+- Fresh fuel — NOT the tank you’ve had since last summer

-- Fuel stabiliser (Briggs & Stratton or Stabil) if mower will sit unused over winter
+- Fuel stabiliser (Briggs & Stratton or Stabil) if the mower will sit unused over winter

 - Funnel, rags, garbage bag